Wellness & Prevention

 People often turn to their faith for answers when grieving the loss of a loved one.

-Recently, the Parish Nursing partnered with the Children’s National Office of Interfaith Pastoral Care and the DC Department of Health POWAB to provide caring and competent grief and loss support training to ministry workers across the city.
+Recently, Parish Nursing partnered with Children’s National Chaplaincy Services and the D.C.
+Department of Health POWAB to provide caring and competent grief and loss support training to ministry workers across the city.